ventus-ag/docs/_docs/coretasks/NodePort.md

   ports:
     - port: 80
       targetPort: 8080
-      nodePort: 30123
     selector:
       app: kube
 ```
 Use `kubectl create -f kube-svc.yaml` command to create NodePort Service.

-2) If you already created Services from `yaml` file, you can edit this file with command:
+2) If you already created Service you can edit it with command:
-- `kubectl edit -f kube-svc.yaml`.
+- `kubectl edit svc kube-svc`.

-Apply changes with command:
-- `kubectl apply -f kube-svc.yaml`
+Make nessesary changes and saved.
+It will be automatically applyed to your cluster.

 ![](../../assets/img/services/new_service_created.png)